 - Enter your GitLab Personal Access Token.*** You can create a Personal Access Token via the GitLab API as well.

 - If you are using your own GitLab server, please enter your server URL without a trailing slash (https://example.com/api/v3).
 If you are using gitlab.com, leave the Server URL field empty.

 - Click the Test connection button.

-- After a short delay, you will be able to choose the Project the issues will be created in was sent from Aha!
+- After a short delay, you will be able to choose the project that the issues will be created in when sent from Aha!

 - Choose whether or not you wish to send Aha! status to labels in GitLab.

 - Enable the integration.

 - Test the integration by going to one of your features in Aha! and selecting the Send to GitLab Issues option from the Send dropdown in the integrations section.
 You should then look at your project in GitLab and see that the feature (and any requirements) were properly copied to issues.

 *** Note: Some versions of GitLab prior to 8.8 may not support Personal Access Tokens and will require the use of a Private Token instead.